 -Data reported by Kilimanjaro National Park (2006)

 The data shows that spending more days on the mountain increases your chances of reaching the top.
 Therefore the key to a safe, successful climb is to take the longest routes possible.
-This is one of the most important decisions you will make when it comes to planning a Kilimanjaro climb because it is the primary driver of your success.
+This is one of the most important decisions you will make when it comes to planning a Kilimanjaro hike because it is the primary driver of your success.

 There are minimum days for each of Kilimanjaro’s main climbing routes.
 However, that is not to be confused with recommended days for the route.